groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/view-result/_index.md

         print(f"  - {attachment.name}")
 ```

+**What's happening here?** We're not just rendering - we're actually examining what came back.
+This is crucial because ViewResult structure can vary based on your document type and rendering options.

+**Common Mistake to Avoid**: Don't assume all documents will have the same ViewResult structure.
+A simple text file will look different from a complex PowerPoint presentation.

-### Step 2: Working with HTML Page Output
+### Step 2: Mastering HTML Page Output

-When rendering to HTML format, you'll receive pages that can be displayed in a web browser:
+HTML rendering is where ViewResult really shines.
+You get individual pages that work beautifully in web browsers, plus all the resources they need.

 ```python
 # Tutorial Code Example: Processing HTML ViewResult